stevearc/pypicloud/doc/topics/configuration.rst

 How long the generated S3 urls are valid for (default 86400 (1 day)).
 In practice, there is no real reason why these generated urls need to expire at all.
 S3 does it for security, but expiring links isn't part of the python package security model.
-So in theory you can bump this number up a bunch.
+So in theory you can bump this number up.

 ``aws.buffer_time``
 ~~~~~~~~~~~~~~~~~~~
 **Argument:** int, optional

-Regenerate our S3 urls this long before they actually expire (default 600 (10
+Regenerate the cached S3 urls this long before they actually expire (default
-minutes)).
-This will help guarantee that if pip pulls down a url, it will be
+600 (10 minutes)).
+This will help guarantee that if pip pulls down a url, it
-valid long enough for it to finish downloading the package.
+will be valid long enough for it to finish downloading the package.

 Beaker
 ^^^^^^